 - The demerger of DuluxGroup in 2010, continuing Orica's transformation into a focused mining services business supplying the global mining and infrastructure industries with critical consumables.

 - In November 2014, Orica Limited announced the sale of its Chemicals business to the Blackstone Group.
 This transaction was completed in March 2015, and the Chemicals business is trading independently under the name 'Ixom'.

 As Orica has evolved into the multi-billion dollar, global company that it is today, we have maintained proud traditions of leadership, innovation, quality and safety.

-An Australian company with a global footprint, Orica has a diverse workforce of over 12,500 people, with operations in more than 50 countries and customers in more than 100.
+An Australian mining services company with a global operations, Orica has a diverse workforce of over 12,000 people servicing customers across more than 100 countries.